sebanalysis/sebbeck.com/_posts/2023-11-14-islamic-scriptural-violence.md

 ### Quran

-The Quran is filled with Anti-Jewish sentiment. and this is trivially easy to prove.
 I used the Hilali translation, which is more descriptive.
 All the translations are available at https://tanzil.net/trans/

 If you don't want to download them all manually, you can download them all with: